 College of The Albemarle's fourth location within its seven-county service area opened in Spring 2013.
-This state-of-the-art, 40,000 square foot facility is unique in its appearance and design, housing four aviation labs focusing on sheet metal, avionics, composites and power plant.
+This state-of-the-art, 40,000 square foot facility is unique in its appearance and design, housing four aviation labs focusing on sheet metal, avionics, composites, and power plant.
 In addition, it houses four classrooms, one of which is a scale-up classroom that promotes problem-based learning, encourages teamwork, problem-solving and critical thinking.
-Each lab and classroom is equipped with the latest in high tech teaching tools and aviation equipment.
-COA now has five aircraft for its instructional program.
+Each lab and classroom are equipped with the latest high-tech teaching tools and aviation equipment.
+COA now has six aircraft for its instructional program.

 Several programs of study are offered at this site.
-These include Aviation Systems Technology, a Federal Aviation Administration (FAA) certified program, Computer Aided Drafting Technology, and Computer Integrated Machining.
-Students completing these programs of study will have the skills and knowledge to secure a high tech, high paying job with local and nationally known employers.
-There are a number of curriculum courses also offered at this site.
+These include Aviation Systems Technology, a Federal Aviation Administration (FAA) certified program, Computer-Aided Drafting Technology, and Computer-Integrated Machining.
+Students completing these programs of study will have the skills and knowledge to secure a high-tech, high-paying job with local and nationally known employers.
+There are several curriculum courses also offered at this site.